jingxuehan0707/ccgt-workshop-opensr-gis/cheat-sheet.md

-Here is the raw markdown for the cheatsheet, broken up by package as requested.

----

 # Open Source GIS with Python: Cheatsheet

 This cheatsheet summarizes the key functions and methods used in the workshop, categorized by their main purpose.